dimdenGD/dimdens-hotel-theme/README.md

 # dimdens-hotel-theme
 My personal theme for BetterDiscord.
-First 4 numbers is HHMM (time), after that last 4 symbols of ID hex come.
-ID is used to generate color for that, people will be also colored in DMs with their ID generated color.
+First 4 numbers is HHMM (time), after that there's last 4 symbols of ID hex.
+There's also a color generated from user ID.
+People will be also colored in DMs with their ID generated color.

 ![Screenshot](https://lune.dimden.dev/a0e0882a32.png)